evans-dan/crawler_test/README.md

 (e.g. requesting a company site may yield a link to a twitter page; returning results there could be controlled).

 - better logging.
-Right now logging of status messages just happens in the window where the script is running; actual logging of the results (and control of logging level) could be increased.
+Messages just appear in the terminal where the script is running; actual logging of the results (and control of logging level) could be greatly improved.

 - output control: allowing the user to choose what the output of the various requests actually is: a JSON object, plain text, a web page,